FreezeFish/MicrobeDetectionEvaluation/README.md

 MicrobeDetectionEvaluation implements two scripts to download and install three microbe detection data analysis methods, which are kraken, readscan and cs-score.<br>

 Next-generation sequencing is changing researching methods of biological fields.
 Microbe detection technologies using next-generation sequencing has the advantages that can response rapidly to biothreat and handle unknown microbes.
 The large amount data of next-generation sequencing bring problems of high analysis precision and velocity need.
 In our work, we implemented a simple way to install and run three mainly used microbe detection data analysis methods. <br>
+##Install
+#Prerequisites
+.Linux OS, our tests are performed on CentOS release 6.5(server) and Ubuntu 15.10(Desktop) .Network required.
+This project will download a lot of related files(>34 Gb) online, please make sure your network is available.

 ##Tools:
-install.sh: download the related files and install them. <br>
-run.sh: run three easy analysis examples.
+install.sh: download kraken, readscan and cs-score, install them and run three analysis examples. <br>
+run.sh: download three metagenomics benchmark data, use the pipelines to detect them.

 ##Contact
 Any question could be sent to the following e-mail: